littleblackfish/find-by-SNP/README.md

     * numpy
     * pyvcf

-### Mechanism
+### Algorithm

+This program will :

-The python script identify.py will parse only the homozygous SNPs from the vcf and calculate the hamming distance for each cultivar in the database.
+1. Parse the *homozygous* SNPs from both the vcf and the map/ped dataset
+2. Find those SNP positions that exist in both the unknown individual and the dataset
+3. Create SNP-sequences based on those intersecting positions
-It will then report the normalized hamming distances for each sample in the database.
+4. Calculate and report the normalized hamming distances between the unknown individual and each sample in the dataset

-Normalization is done by the number of (homozygous) SNPs that exist both in the unknown vcf and the database, which is also reported in the output.
+Normalization is done by the size of intersection, that is the number of (homozygous) SNPs that exist both in the unknown vcf and the dataset, which is also reported in the output.

 ### Data